nevinsch/PacMan-Assignment/README.md

 ## Support

-For support, the Mozilla Developer network articles on the topics mentioned in "Usage" would be helpful.
+For support, reference the Mozilla Developer Network.

 ## Roadmap